neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.client.gui.screens.inventory.AbstractContainerScreen`
     - `hasClickedOutside` no longer takes in the button `int`
     - `checkHotbarKeyPressed` now takes in a `KeyEvent` instead of the key and modifiers `int`
+- `net.minecraft.client.gui.screens.options.controls.KeyBindsList$CategoryEntry` now takes in a `KeyMapping$Category` instead of the `Component`
 - `net.minecraft.client.gui.screens.recipebook`
     - `hasClickedOutside` no longer takes in the button `int`
     - `RecipeBookPage#mouseClicked` now takes in a `MouseButtonEvent` instead of the button info and XY positions, and whether the button was double-clicked